kserve/website/docs/modelserving/v1beta1/torchserve/README.md

 ## Canary Rollout
-Canary rollout is a deployment strategy when you can release a new version of model to a small percent of the production traffic.
+Canary rollout is a deployment strategy when you release a new version of model to a small percent of the production traffic.

-### Create InferenceService with canary model
+### Create InferenceService with Canary Model

 After the above experiments, now let's see how you can rollout a new model without moving full traffic to the new model by default.